Table of Contents

 - If your credit card payments keep you from paying yourself, pay off your debt.

-- If your paycheck doesn’t allow for putting some away, increase your income.
+- If your paycheck doesn’t allow for putting some away, increase your annual income.

 - If you believe you are destined to always live paycheck to paycheck, develop an abundance mindset.

+No matter when you start, you can learn to save and manage money like a boss.
+So, shed the shame and grab the wheel.
 Remember – one small step at a time, over time, can lead to tremendous results.
-You can do it!

 It’s time to take control.

 - How To Make An Extra $1000 A Month: 50+ Profitable Side Gigs